All certificates from the database are displayed in a tree view reflecting

 - Template Create a template from the content of this certificate.

-- OpenSSL config Create an OpenSSL config file from the contents of this certificate, which can be used to generate a similar certificate with openssl (openssl req -new -x509 -config <file>)
+- OpenSSL config Create an OpenSSL config file from the content of this certificate, which can be used to generate a similar certificate with openssl (openssl req -new -x509 -config <file>)

 When exporting PKCS#12 structures you are asked later for an encryption